3manuek/3manuek/content/posts/2025-01/pgcat.md

 END;
 ```

-Chaging the ID of rows requires some additional work, but PGCat allows this by doing:
+Chaging the ID of rows requires some additional work, but PGCat allows this by doing (that will migrate the row across remote partitions -- cool!):

 ```sql
 \set newkey random(1, 10000 * :scale)